pwa-builder/pwa-starter/README.md

 ### Building for Production

 Make sure the `index.prod.html` and `manifest.json` files are updated to your liking and then run `npm run build:prod`, the `dist/` folder will contain your built PWA.
 The production build will also generate a pre-caching service worker using [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-precaching) and handles that service worker using the [PWABuilder pwa-update component](https://github.com/pwa-builder/pwa-update#pwa-update) web component.

+## Deployment and Packaging

+### Deployment

+Once your PWA is ready to deploy we recommend [Azure static site hosting](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal) for deploying your PWA.

+### Packaging

+Many app stores, including the Microsoft Store and the Google Play Store support PWAs.
+To package your PWA for deployment to these app stores head back to https://pwabuilder.com/, put in your URL and hit `Build My PWA`.

 ## Folder Structure